Temperature anomaly (K; relative to 1971-2000) - Ocean: latitudes between 60S and 60N - NOAA - Monthly

 This series is part of the dataset: Temperature anomalies by latitude (NOAA)

 Download Full Dataset (.xlsx)Latest updates.
-In oceanic locations at latitudes between 60 degrees South and 60 degrees North, the temperature anomaly relative to the 1971-2000 average was 0.62 degrees Kelvin in August 2025, unchanged with respect to the previous month.
+In oceanic locations at latitudes between 60 degrees South and 60 degrees North, the temperature anomaly relative to the 1971-2000 average was 0.62 degrees Kelvin in August 2025, as in July.

 Sample.
-There are 2,108 observations overall in the monthly time series shown in the plot above.
-The series covers the span of time going from January 1850 to August 2025.
+This monthly time series has 2,108 data points overall.
+The series covers the time span stretching from January 1850 to August 2025.

 History.
-Have a look at some summary statistics we computed on the whole sample: the anomaly reached its highest level of 0.80 degrees Kelvin in February 2024; it hit a minimum of -0.86 in January 1917; it had a mean of -0.24.
+Take a look at some summary statistics calculated on the entire sample: the anomaly had an average value of -0.24 degrees Kelvin; it recorded its highest level of 0.80 in February 2024; it registered a minimum of -0.86 in January 1917.

 Latest values